The New Gradients and Gradients Panel in Photoshop CC 2020

 Of course, you'll also want to create your own gradients.
 So after a quick tour of the Gradients panel, we jump over to Photoshop's Gradient Editor where I show you how to create, edit and save your own gradients and gradient sets!

-To follow along, you'll need Photoshop CC 2020.
+To follow along, you'll need Photoshop 2020 or newer.
 If you're already using Photoshop CC, make sure that your copy is up to date.

 Let's get started!